Our offers for shore excursions in Montreal

 The Mont Royal is a mountain range on the Île de Montréal.
 It is named after three peaks: Mont Royal itself, Colline d’Outremont and Westmount.

-One of the largest green spaces in the city, the Parc du Mont-Royal, extends along the ridge for 190 hectares towards the city centre.
+One of the largest green spaces in the city, the Parc du Mont-Royal, extends along the ridge for 190 hectares towards the city center.
 Frederick Law Olmsted, who became famous for his design of New York’s Central Park, was responsible for the park’s woodland.

 In addition to the two terraces overlooking the entire city, Mont Royal is home to St. Joseph’s Oratory, a Roman Catholic basilica.
 It is not only the highest point of the city, but is also used by many pilgrims as a sanctuary.
 The St. Joseph’s Oratory received, just like the Notre Dame de Montréal, the title of a basilica minor, but already 28 years before by Pope Pius XII.